cosmos/ibc-go/docs/ibc/proposals.md

 ## Important considerations

-Please note that if the client on the other end of the transaction is also expired, that client will also need to update.
+Please note that if the counterparty client is also expired, that client will also need to update.
 This process updates only one client.